-Sport science looks at the scientific principles and techniques involved to improve sporting performance.
-A students of Sports Science will study human movement in all contexts including that of sport, and fields of interest will include physiology, psychology, motor control, nutrition, diet and performance analysis.
+A masters degree program in sport science will explore the scientific principles and techniques involved to improve sporting performance – and can lead the student on to a profession in a related field.
+A student of Sports Science will study human movement, and areas of study will include physiology, psychology, motor control, nutrition, diet and performance analysis.